dhilipsiva/dhilipsiva.com/_posts/2014-06-29-i-don-t-want-to-be-an-entrepreneur.md

 Lately, a lot of people are approaching me to build stuff which I wont get paid for but share the revenue.
 I am posting this here just to tell that I don't want to do stuff like that.
 Not because I think that the Idea might fail and I might not get any money (As a matter of fact, I sometimes help people with absolutely nothing in return.
 I love doing stuff like that when I have time).
 Even if it is million-dollar Idea, I don't want to do it this way.
 Because I don't want anything in my head except technology.

 And that is why I don't want to be an Entrepreneur.
-I just want want to be the guy who writes awesome code.
+I just want to be the guy who writes awesome code.
 Tell me what you want, let me write code and pay for what I wrote. :)